brakmic/HDA_with_Cpp/README.md

 The idea for this project came while reading the excellent book [Hypermedia Systems](https://hypermedia.systems/).
 In it, the authors talk about alternative ways for writing `modern` web applications.
 Unlike most of the other books on web development, the authors don't rely on any JavaScript framework, but instead go back to the roots of the hypermedia architecture that is `the web` itself.

 Instead of using JavaScript *to overcome* HTML, a strategy that basically reproduces thick-clients of the 90es, the authors use `htmx` **to augment** it.
-They make it capable of doing *more* without falling back to JavaScript.
+They make it capable of doing *more* without falling back to clever JavaScript tricks.
 Of course, JS isn't forbidden and `htmx` itself relies on it for its own development, but JS is not visible as there is no actual need for it.

 Instead of using JS to replace seemingly "insufficient" hypermedia controls, **htmx** extends them.
 It makes "ordinary" HTML controls capable of doing more* as originally defined.
 An anchor tag (`<a>`), for example, can be "upgraded" so that it can execute POST, PUT, PATCH, or even DELETE requests.
 A `<form>` tag doesn't have to be the only hypermedia control for sending data via POST requests.
 How about writing your own controls that can do exactly the same?
 Or maybe `<form>`s that can PATCH existing entries on the server?
 What usually demands explicit JS code can now be done *declaratively* with *upgraded* hypermedia controls.